 - A. Procedures: The following procedure must be followed to consider a student for subject matter acceleration, on campus or virtual, to the next high grade level: - 1.
-The parent/guardian must make a written request for their child to be considered for subject-matter acceleration. - 2.
+The parent/guardian must make a written request for their child to be considered for subject matter acceleration. - 2.
 The parent/ guardian must meet with the Principal to review the request and the student's eligibility for acceleration. - 3.
 If the request is granted based upon eligibility at the parent's request, the parent/guardian and student must agree to a performance contract prior to the promotion being granted. - B. Eligibility: The following minimum requirements to be considered eligible for subject -matter acceleration must be met.
 Any exception to the eligibility requirements must be discussed with the Grade Level Director. - 1.
 Assessment Results: Level 4 on the state standardized assessment instrument (FCAT 2.0), or evidence of overall superior performance on current year assessments in Reading and Math for grades K-2. - 2.
 Grade Point Average of all courses: 3.50 or superior for the current and previous year. - 3.
 Attendance: 90% attendance rate for the current and previous two years. - 4.
 Behavior: No "N"s or "U"s (Needs Improvement or Unsatisfactory) in conduct for the current or previous year. - 5.
 Teacher Recommendation: A positive recommendation from all of the student's current grade level teachers.

-- A. Procedures: The following procedure must be followed to consider a student for subject-matter acceleration, on campus or virtual, to the next high grade level: - 1.
-The parent/guardian must make a written request for their child to be considered for subject-matter acceleration prior to the end of the first nine weeks. - 2.
+- A. Procedures: The following procedure must be followed to consider a student for subject matter acceleration, on campus or virtual, to the next high grade level: - 1.
+The parent/guardian must make a written request for their child to be considered for subject matter acceleration prior to the end of the first nine weeks. - 2.
 The parent/ guardian must meet with the Principal to review the request and the student's eligibility for acceleration. - 3.
-If the request is granted based upon eligibility at the parent's request, the parent/guardian and student must agree to a performance contract prior to the promotion being granted.

-- B. Eligibility: The following minimum requirements to be considered eligible for subject -matter acceleration must be met.
+If the request is granted based upon eligibility at the parent's request, the parent/guardian and student must agree to a performance contract prior to the promotion being granted. - B. Eligibility: The following minimum requirements to be considered eligible for subject -matter acceleration must be met.
 Any exception to the eligibility requirements must be discussed with the Grade Level Director. - 1.
-Assessment Results: Mid- Level 3 or higher on the state standardized assessment instrument (FCAT 2.0) in Reading and Math (previous year). - 2.
-Grade Average for the course(s) requesting acceleration in 85% for the current year.
-Students who are in an advanced content course of the same content requesting acceleration in will be awarded 5 additional percentage points. - 3.
-Attendance: 90% attendance rate for the current year. - 4.
+Assessment Results: Level 4 or higher on the state standardized assessment instrument (FCAT 2.0) in Reading and Math (previous year). - 2.
+Grade Point Average of all courses: 3.50 for the current and previous two years. - 3.
+Attendance: 90% attendance rate for the current and previous two years. - 4.
 Behavior: No "N"s or "U"s (Needs Improvement or Unsatisfactory) in conduct for the current or previous year. - 5.
-Teacher Recommendation: A positive recommendation from all of the student's current and previous grade level teachers. - 6.
-End of Course exam: 85% or higher is required on the End of Course Exam for the course(s) requesting acceleration. - 7.
-The student meeting all the above requirements will be ranked with the students who are eligible to take the requested course and will be afforded the opportunity to be enrolled if their ranking is within the number of student stations available.
+Teacher Recommendation: A positive recommendation from all of the student's current and previous grade level teachers.